IBM/page-lab/README.md

 ## Pre-flight check tool for newly published pages

-* Developers can run their page through *perf_lab* and see what can be fixed - some of which will be automated for them, e.g.: compressed web assets, etc
+* Developers can run their page through *Pag Lab* and see what can be fixed - some of which will be automated for them, e.g.: compressed web assets, etc